ucb-substrate/substrate2/docs/site/docs/schematics/scir.md

 SCIR cells may also contain instances of SCIR primitives and other cells.
 We can connect ports of each instance to signals in the parent cell.
 While connections to instances of SCIR cells must connect to ports declared in the underlying cell, connections to primitives are not checked by SCIR as primitives are opaque to SCIR.

+We can first instantiate the resistor primitives we defined earlier and add our voltage divider cell to our SCIR library.

+<CodeSnippet language="rust" snippet="scir-library-primitive-instances">{Core}</CodeSnippet>

+We can then create a cell that instantiates two of our newly-defined voltage divider cell.

 <CodeSnippet language="rust" snippet="scir-library-instances">{Core}</CodeSnippet>

+### Bindings

+SCIR primitives and cells can be instantiated in Substrate generators using *bindings*.
+Suppose we have the following schema that supports instantiating resistor and capacitor primitives:

+<CodeSnippet language="rust" snippet="scir-schema">{Core}</CodeSnippet>

+We can create a Substrate block whose schematic corresponds to a `MyPrimitive::Resistor` using a [`PrimitiveBinding`](https://api.substratelabs.io/substrate/schematic/struct.PrimitiveBinding.html).
+It can then be instantiated in other Substrate generators just like any other block.

+<CodeSnippet language="rust" snippet="scir-primitive-binding">{Core}</CodeSnippet>

+Similarly, we can bind to a SCIR cell using a [`ScirBinding`](https://api.substratelabs.io/substrate/schematic/struct.ScirBinding.html):

+<CodeSnippet language="rust" snippet="scir-scir-binding">{Core}</CodeSnippet>